rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/WebhookV2.md

 Webhook configuration to add to an account.

 - id: System.Int32
-  - The webhook's unique id.
+  - The webhook's unique ID.
 - name: System.String
   - The name of the webhook to be created.
 - createdBy: System.String